 Moreover, even with the best conditions and the most reputable construction crew, there might be unexpected costs and last-minute changes.

 Finally, even if everything goes according to plan, you are still responsible for picking out flooring, paint colors, countertops, fixtures, and the list goes on.

 At the end of the day, these are just a few disadvantages.

 On the other hand, buying mobile homes for sale can be everything you dreamed of, and more.

 Today’s manufactured homes are relatively affordable, plus they have modern bells and whistles like vaulted ceilings, gourmet kitchens, stainless steel appliances, and spa-like bathrooms.

 Nevertheless, purchasing a mobile home is still new territory for most people.
-In fact, only in the last 20 years or so has there been an overwhelming shift from the biggest house on the block to efficient manufactured homes.
+In fact, only in the last 20 years or so has there been an overwhelming shift from the biggest house on the block to energy-efficient manufactured homes.